DataDog/documentation/content/en/agent/amazon_ecs/_index.md

 #### Create an ECS Task

 This task launches the Datadog container.
-When you need to modify the configuration, update this task definition as described further down in this guide.
-If you're using APM, DogStatsD, or logs, set the appropriate flags in the task definition:
+When you need to modify the configuration, update this task definition as described [further down in this guide][#create-or-modify-your-iam-policy].

+If you're [using APM][5], [DogStatsD][6], or [log management][7], set the appropriate flags in the task definition:

 - If you are using APM, set `portMappings` so your downstream containers can ship traces to the Agent service.
-APM uses port `8126` and `TCP` to receive traces, so set this as a `hostPort` in the task's definition.
+APM uses `TCP` on port `8126` to receive traces, so set this as the `hostPort` in your task's definition.
 Note that in order to enable trace collection from other containers, you must ensure that the `DD_APM_NON_LOCAL_TRAFFIC` environment variable is set to `true`.
-Learn more about [APM with containers][5].
+Learn more about [APM with containers][8].

-- If you are using DogStatsD, set a `hostPort` of `8125` as `UDP` in the task's definition.
+- If you are using DogStatsD, set the `hostPort` as `UDP` on port `8125` in your task's definition.
 Note that in order to enable DogStatsD metrics collection from other containers, you must ensure the `DD_DOGSTATSD_NON_LOCAL_TRAFFIC` environment variable is set to `true`.

-- If you are using logs, refer to the dedicated [Log collection documentation](#log-collection).
+- If you are using log management, refer to the dedicated [Log collection documentation][5].

 Double check the security group settings on your EC2 instances.
 Make sure these ports are not open to the public.
 Datadog uses the private IP to route to the Agent from the containers.

-You may either configure the task using the [AWS CLI tools][6] or using the Amazon Web Console.
+You may either configure the task using the [AWS CLI tools][9] or using the Amazon Web Console.

 {{< tabs >}}
 {{% tab "AWS CLI" %}}